ThomasPIET/pokedex/README.md

 - Components are built using Radix UI primitives for accessibility
 - TailwindCSS is used for styling
 - Type-safety is enforced with TypeScript

+## Deployment

+- The site has been deployed with vercel, you can access it thanks to the url: https://pokedex-xi-lac.vercel.app/